gigi81/cMsmq/README.md

 * **AccessRights**: Indicates the access rights to be granted to the principal.
  Specify one or more values from the [System.Messaging.MessageQueueAccessRights](https://msdn.microsoft.com/en-us/library/system.messaging.messagequeueaccessrights%28v=vs.110%29.aspx) enumeration type.
  Multiple values can be specified by using a single comma-separated string or as an array of strings.
+* **Cluster**: The name of the failover cluster where to create the queue is hosted.

 ## Versions

 ### 1.0.x (to be released)

 * Unit and integration tests created (not really).
+* Added support for failover cluster queues.
+* The internal cMsmq functions are now available to be used.

 ### 1.0.3 (November 24, 2015)